RISC-KC/basic_rv32s/guidelines/development_log.md

 On misprediction we should branch to the EX-computed branch target, but on the next clock the branch signal is deasserted, so PCC updates IF’s PC with PC+4.
 Should we pipeline the EX branch-taken signal into MEM and have PCC, on misprediction with MEM stage branch=1, jump to the branch target?

-Hmm… this also converges to the predictor/target issue above.
+Hmm... this also converges to the predictor/target issue above.
 See “#### After a branch prediction miss, we still didn’t jump to the real target:” from ## [2025.05.27.]

 As for where to compute that target:
 (We could put a combinational adder in the Predictor to add the EX imm and pc to get the actual branch address, but does it have to live in Branch Logic?)